PyQuantSharp/Backtesting/README.md

 Cons:
 * It is not very exact
+* The entire script is tested at once so it's not immediately clear what causes the difference

 Pros:
+* It is very simple
-* It shows an actual usecase
+* It shows an actual usecase instead of teoretic aspect/part of a larger whole

 #### Results